A bit of history

-Here's your chance to find out what some of the major names in mystery fiction - from those who write about cozy cats to those who walk the mean streets - have in the bookstores today.
+Here's a chance to find out what some of the major names in mystery fiction - from those who write about cozy cats to those who walk the mean streets - have in the bookstores today.
 You can discover new authors who are not yet household names but intend to be.

 Please note: We are professional writers who have more than enough ideas for books on our own.
 Much as we know you'd like to share your compelling story, we can't accept requests to write your crime book idea for you or with you.

 Vice President: Bill Crider (passed away February 12, 2018)

 Secretary/Treasurer: Shirley Kennett

 ACWL Group List Info